Lower Bounding Ground-State Energies of Local Hamiltonians Through the Renormalization Group

-Relaxation methods, on the other hand, are far less diverse and less tunable: relaxations are typically formulated by first deriving an exhaustive hierarchy of constraints, and then discarding all constraints that exceed a certain level of complexity (e.g.\ as in Refs.\ \cite{Mazziotti3pos,plenio,NPA,symmetricExtensions,RDMTvariationalCorrelation}).
+For lower bounds, no comparably powerful approaches are known.
+The development of semidefinite programming \cite{VandenbergheAndBoyd}---an optimization framework that allows positivity constraints to be imposed on matrices---opened the way to formulating relaxations that significantly improve on the Anderson-bounds hierarchy.
+Yet such methods are typically formulated by first deriving an exhaustive hierarchy of constraints, and then discarding all constraints that exceed a certain level of complexity (e.g.\ as in Refs.\ \cite{Mazziotti3pos,plenio,NPA,symmetricExtensions,RDMTvariationalCorrelation}).
 Since the complexity within the hierarchy generally grows exponentially, typically all but the lowest-level constraints have to be dropped.
-While for some systems, even few constraints can already produce useful lower bounds \cite{plenio,MazziottiRDMbook}, and cleverly selecting which constraints to keep from the different levels of the hierarchy can lead to improvements \cite{RDMTlattice,TuraAndDunjko,bootstrapManyBody}, the level of precision attainable by relaxation methods is still rather far away from what can be achieved with state-of-the-art variational algorithms.
+While for some systems, even few constraints can already produce useful lower bounds (e.g.\ \cite{plenio,MazziottiRDMbook,entanglementDetectFrerotBaccariAcin}), and cleverly selecting which constraints to keep from the different levels of the hierarchy can lead to improvements \cite{BarthelAndHubener,TuraAndDunjko,WangRDMT2023}, those methods still exhibit the same exponential growth of the computational cost with the desired accuracy, and therefore cannot match the performance of state-of-the-art variational methods.